-- 37. I have to come to the conclusion that the Plaintiffs have not nade out a case worthy of this court's consideration, in spite of their spirited attempts and good representations. - 38.
-Accordingly, the suit is dismissed but I shall in the circumstances of this case make no order as to costs.
+- I have to come to the conclusion that the Plaintiffs have not ade out a case worthy of this court's consideration, in spite of a spirited attempts and good representations. - cumstances of this case make no order as to costs.

-Dated and delivered at Nairobi this 8th day of October 2004.
+ated and delivered at Nairobi this 8th day of October 2004.